 What happens when a FDIC Member bank fails?

 When a bank fails, the FDIC swoops in and guarantees each account that has $250,000 or less in it.
-That amount is the limit for each of your accounts, not your total holdings, so you can have $250,000 of coverage in your savings account, in a joint savings account, in a CD, etc.
+That amount is the limit for each of your accounts, not your total holdings.
+So you can have $250,000 of coverage in your savings account, in a joint savings account, in a Certificate of Deposit, or up to $250,000 in each CD in a CD Ladder, etc.

 Make sure your bank is covered by the FDIC!